Hussam-Almotlak/voice_analysis/readme.md

 ```
 python main.py --model-type=TYPE_OF_MODEL --mode=analyse-latent
 ```
-To create t-SNE plots then run:
+To create t-SNE plots (only with the LibriSpeech dataset, not with OMG) then run:
 ```
 python tsne_plotter.py
 ```